AryptonXD/Resist/ResistTermsAndConditions.md

 ## 1. Introduction

-Welcome to [Bot Name] ("the Bot").
+Welcome to Resist ("the Bot").
 These Terms and Conditions ("Terms") govern your use of the Bot and the services provided by the Bot.
 By using the Bot, you agree to be bound by these Terms.
 If you do not agree to these Terms, do not use the Bot.

 ## 2. License to Use